SwamyBoddeda/baggage-routing/BaggageRouting/README.md

 Steps to run the application locally

 1. git clone https://github.com/SwamyBoddeda/baggage-routing.git
-2. cd BaggageRouting
+2. cd BaggageRouting (Navigate to BaggageRouting directory)
-3. mvn clean install
+3. mvn clean install  (Need maven path to be set to run mvn command)
-4. run AppTest
+4. BaggageRouting> mvn -Dtest=AppTest test  (At BaggageRouting path run the maven command to run the test to see the result)

 #Example Input: